Circularity

 Thinking circular not linear

-VF and our portfolio of brands are advancing initiatives that align with the guiding principles of circularity: minimizing virgin, non-renewable, fossil-based inputs; supporting regenerative processes; (re-)using materials and products for as long as possible; and reducing the waste to landfill stream.
+VF and our portfolio of brands are advancing initiatives that align with the guiding principles of circularity: minimizing virgin, non-renewable, fossil-based inputs; supporting regenerative processes; (re-)using materials and products for as long as possible; and reducing the waste to landfills.

 Embedding circularity into the business models of our brands requires us to disrupt our current processes, but it’s this disruption that drives our creativity, sparks our innovation, and fuels our growth.
 Our planet benefits, too, by retaining more of its critical natural resources.
 For VF, circularity is a win-win approach.